 September 12, 1968, Army CPL Donald R. Butler from Morehead, Marine Corps LCPL Clifford L. Scholl from Louisville, Marine Corps PFC David M. Sowards from West Liberty, and Army PFC Edgar L. Tomlinson from Williamstown in Grant County, all died in the Vietnam War.

-September 12, 1998, Kentucky wide receiver Craig Yeast celebrated after catching a 54-yard touchdown pass from quarterback Tim Couch during the Wildcats’ 52-7 throttling of visiting Eastern Kentucky.
-It was schools’ first-ever meeting on a gridiron.
+On September 12, 1998, Kentucky wide receiver Craig Yeast celebrated after catching a 54-yard touchdown pass from quarterback Tim Couch during the Wildcats’ 52-7 win over Eastern Kentucky University, their 1st ever meeting on a gridiron.

-On September 12, 2009, Bill Sparkman, Jr., a school teacher and field representative for the U.S. Census Bureau, was found dead hanging from a tree in rural Clay County.
-After more than two months of investigation, police concluded that his death was a suicide, staged by him to look like a homicide so that his family could collect life insurance.
+On September 12, 2009, locals found Bill Sparkman, Jr., a school teacher and field representative for the U.S. Census Bureau, dead, hanging from a tree in rural Clay County.
+After a two months investigation, police concluded he died by suicide, staged by him to look like a homicide so that his family could collect life insurance.